Rivière des Martres: Toponymy

 This toponym has been known since at least the 1920s.
-It evokes the American marten, carnivorous mammal of the Mustelidae family, whose fur was much sought after.
+It is named after the American marten, carnivorous mammal of the Mustelidae family, whose fur was much sought after.
 Since the mid-20th century, due to intensive logging and the increase in the acidity rate of lakes, this mammal has become rarer in this sector.

-The toponym "Rivière des Martres" was formalized on December 5, 1968 at the Place Names Bank of the Commission de toponymie du Québec.
+The toponym "Rivière des Martres" was formalized on December 5, 1968, by the Commission de toponymie du Québec.